opencomputeproject/SAI/test/saithrift/README.txt

        or the desired branch.

-       You must clone the ptf repo separately:
+       You must clone the ptf repo separately.
+For instance:

         git clone https://github.com/p4lang/ptf.git

+       Note.
+Always look for the latest link provided at https://github.com/opencomputeproject/SAI/tree/master/test.

-       Look for the 'ptf' Python script in the cloned directory.
+       Use the 'ptf' Python script in the cloned directory.